M4ttoF/Matto-Bot/README.md

 # Matto-Bot
-A discord bot I am working on made with JDA
+A discord bot I was working on made with JDA
-Currently impements an audio system, has a working playlist and other misc commands Still new to bots and this is a WIP
+It plays music from my PC, can look up stats for League of Legend players, as well as other misc. commands.

+Stopped working on it a while ago, all future discord bot progress with be with Monika